Government’s End: Why Washington Stopped Working

 This is a revision to Demosclerosis, Rauch’s 1994 book—and what a revision it is.
 Rauch tightened his prose and added numerous new ideas.
 Demosclerosis ran out of ideas about two-thirds of the way through.
 This revision does better.

-The big idea here: The nation is so large and there are so many interest groups, little incentive exists for the typical citizen to fight them.
+The big idea here: The nation is so large and filled with so many interest groups, little incentive exists for the typical citizen to fight them.
 An interest group can invest a million dollars lobbying the government and get $100 million in benefits, a better investment than investing in stocks.
-Democracies, therefore, become inefficient over time.
+Large entities become inefficient over time.
 In addition, they lose their abilities to pursue experiments.

 For individuals, few incentives to fight interest groups exist.
 The civic-minded citizen gets only self-satisfaction.
 For politicians, fighting interest groups can mean career death.
 Voters who want someone to fight interest groups turn on the politicians for doing the thing they wanted the politicians to do because maybe a friend temporarily lost a job.
 For the citizen who cares little, each new interest group costs so little he does not notice.
 A million here, a million there, and soon you are talking about real money.
 Rauch points out that many interest groups are parasites, not merely money sinks.
 Not only do they cost you as they transfer resources to themselves, they cost you more as you defend yourself from them.